-Ever since it earned its nickname of 'Sin City' during the Prohibition era, Montreal's nightlife has been famous for the last century and even today the city is arguably home to Canada's hottest nightlife.
+Ever since it earned its nickname of 'Sin City' during the Prohibition era, Montreal's nightlife has been famous for the last century and even today the city is arguably home to the hottest nightlife in Canada.

 The Latin Quarter lives up to its name with a lively party scene, attracting students and tourists in substantial numbers during the summer months when the good times spill into the streets.
 The Gay Village is a very lively cocktail of charming cafés and pumping nightclubs joints, enjoying a reputation as having the most raucous nightlife among both gay and straight crowds.

-Montreal is a cultural paradise as well.
-The city has its own symphony orchestra, dozens of theatres, and countless venues for live music concerts ranging from intimate clubs to international arena tours.
+Montreal is also a paradise of culture, the city enjoying its own symphony orchestra, dozens of theatres, and countless venues for live music concerts, ranging from intimate clubs to international arena tours.

 Become our Montreal Travel Expert